 The technique used for studying the slope stability is called the strength reduction method, where the Mohr-Coulomb material parameters are functions of the Factor of Safety (FOS).
-Decreasing the material parameters results in reduction of the shear strength of the soil, which eventually becomes unstable.
-This phenomena can produce a collapse of the embankment for a certain combination of loads.
+In this method, the FOS is gradually increased which reduces the material parameters and shear strength of the soil, which eventually becomes unstable.
+This phenomenon can produce a collapse of the embankment at a certain FOS level for given loading conditions.
 More details of this technique are given in Ref.
 1.